 With regard to the reliability of forensic psychiatric mental examinations, it is important that mental examinations in Finland are carried out at the request of a court.
-Finnish forensic psychiatrists are obligated to present an objective opinion on the mental health of the person being examined at the time of the accused offence and the mental examination, regardless of whether the observations made during the mental examination provide evidence to support the view of the prosecution or the defence.
-Considering the impartiality of the physician carrying out mental examinations, it is of paramount importance that the person carrying out the mental examination is not an expert for the prosecution or defence.
-For example, in the United States the standard practice is that both the defence and prosecution can present the views of their respective forensic psychiatrists regarding the mental state of the person being examined.
-The risk inherent in such a practice is that both parties only present facts providing support for their own view.
+Finnish forensic psychiatrists are obligated to present an independent, objective opinion on the mental health of the examinee at the time of the accused offence and the mental examination, regardless of whether the observations made during the mental examination provide evidence to support the view of the prosecution or the defence.
+Considering the impartiality of the physician carrying out mental examinations, it is of paramount importance that the s/he is not an expert in the service of either the prosecution nor defence.
+In contrast, for example in the United States the standard practice is that both the defence and prosecution can present the views of their respective forensic psychiatrists regarding the mental state of the person being examined.
+The risk inherent in such a practice is that both parties only present facts providing support for their own viewpoint.
 Finnish judges have expressed their satisfaction with the information obtained from mental examinations.
 Courts have deemed the information obtained from mental examinations to be reliable in over 90 percent of cases.